How to Create a Custom AI Email Agent in 5 Minutes

 Email filter: “If subject contains ‘invoice,’ move to Invoices folder.”

-AI email agent: “Read this invoice, extract the amount and due date, check if the vendor is in our contacts, update the tracking spreadsheet, and reply confirming receipt with the payment timeline.”
+AI email agent: “Read this invoice, extract the amount and due date, log it in QuickBooks, create an approval task in Asana, notify the finance channel in Slack, and reply confirming receipt with the payment timeline.”

 Filters sort.
 Agents work.